 After the crash of 1929 and the Great Depression that followed, solid, functional metals like platinum began their phase of popularity until World War II.
 Platinum became an essential element to the war effort, leading to scarcity and in turn making it expensive.
 This led to a resurgence in the prominence of gold, both yellow and rose to become the metal of choice in jewelry.

 Is Rose Gold Real?

 Yes, rose gold is considered a precious metal in the same way as yellow or white gold.
 Sometimes referred to as “pink gold,” or “red gold” thanks to its reddish hue, rose gold is a mixture of yellow gold, copper, silver and a minute percentage of other metals to help harden the piece.
-The The color of rose gold depends on the ratio of copper to gold, ranging from a soft pink to a deep red.
+The color of rose gold depends on the ratio of copper to gold, ranging from a soft pink to a deep red.
 As the copper content increases, the color of the gold deepens to red.
 The addition of silver lightens and brightens the effect of the dark copper to give it a glow.
 All our gold jewelry is solid 14K or higher which makes them less likely to trigger an allergic reaction to those sensitive to other metals.
 In some higher karat count pieces, this is especially important, as higher levels of gold tend to be more susceptible to scratches, dents, and blemishes.
 The sheen and luster of these softer alloy pieces can be restored with regular cleaning and polishing as well as dipping by a jeweler.

 Why is Rose Gold so Popular Today?

 Thanks to an influx of neutral colors and more textured everyday fashion, the softer shades of rose gold provide a subtle accompaniment to modern clothing and expressing individuality through mixing with other metals.
 The skin-friendly qualities and romantic glow make it a particularly popular choice for spring and summer seasons.
-In recent times, rose gold has also become popular among men’s jewelry making it a great choice for an engagement, wedding and men’s band set.
+In recent times, rose gold has also become popular among men’s jewelry making it a great choice for men’s band.